 Copywriters start by helping the client or creative director identify the goals of the project.
-Working together, they outline who the project is going to connect with, how it will be delivered and what action they want people to take.
+Working together, they outline who the project will connect with, how it will be delivered, and what action they want people to take.

-If you are working on staff, you will create the copy from this brief, refine it as a team and then work with a designer to create the way the copy will look and feel.
+If you are working on staff, you will create the copy from this brief, refine it as a team and then work with a designer to create how the copy will look and feel.